wudelta/seattle-recovery/docs/aurora/management/SESSION_LOG.md

 - telemetry ownership leaks

 After the slash command audit is complete, development can transition from Forge architecture work to the next HopeHub implementation phase.

+---

+# Session — 2026-07-18

+## Summary

+Development focused on stabilizing Aurora's workspace infrastructure following the recent slash command and workspace architecture refactoring.

+The session uncovered two unrelated regressions:

+1. Anamod could no longer save existing files.
+2. The `web_server` service had been unintentionally removed from `docker-compose.yml`.

+Both issues were traced to recent architectural changes, corrected, validated, and committed as independent infrastructure improvements.

+The session also resulted in the creation of a concise **Patch Safety Kernel**, intended to reduce patch-generation errors while preserving the complete Aurora Refactoring Protocol as the authoritative engineering standard.

+---

+## Major Engineering Decisions

+### Workspace API Responsibilities

+The filesystem API was refactored into distinct operations with a single responsibility for each HTTP method.

+Current contract:

+- `GET` — read existing file
+- `POST` — create file or directory
+- `PATCH` — update existing file contents
+- `PUT` — rename workspace node
+- `DELETE` — delete workspace node

+This removes the previous ambiguity where `POST` served both create and save operations.

+---

+### Anamod Save Regression

+The directory creation refactor changed `POST` semantics from "create-or-save" to "create-only."

+The editor Save button continued using `POST`, causing every save operation to fail with a conflict whenever the target file already existed.

+The regression was corrected by:

+- adding a dedicated `PATCH` handler to the filesystem API;
+- updating Anamod to save existing files using `PATCH`;
+- validating successful persistence through edit, save, reload, and verification.

+---

+### Docker Compose Recovery

+Investigation revealed that the `web_server` service had been unintentionally removed from `docker-compose.yml`.

+HopeHub continued functioning only because an orphaned Docker container remained running from a previous build.

+The service definition was restored, the container rebuilt under Docker Compose management, and the orphan condition eliminated.

+The running environment is once again fully represented by version-controlled configuration.

+---

+### Patch Safety Kernel

+A lightweight engineering safety document was introduced:

+`docs/aurora/protocol/PATCH_SAFETY_KERNEL.md`

+The document captures the minimum rules required for safe patch generation, including:

+- inspect before modifying;
+- complete anchored replacement units;
+- symbol preservation;
+- topology preservation;
+- explicit editing instructions;
+- validation before continuation.

+During this same session the Safety Kernel immediately identified a patch delivery error, validating its usefulness.

+---

+## Validation Completed

+Successfully verified:

+- Workspace file creation
+- Workspace directory creation
+- Existing file save using `PATCH`
+- File rename
+- File deletion
+- Docker Compose web server restoration
+- HopeHub web server rebuild
+- Aurora workspace editor functionality after API separation

+---

+## Remaining Engineering Work

+Current priorities remain:

+- Complete architectural cleanup of remaining slash command handlers.
+- Validate ComponentRegistry synchronization using controlled batch processing.
+- Verify stale-record reconciliation.
+- Validate graph synchronization after repository synchronization is complete.
+- Transition Aurora into primary HopeHub engineering after workspace synchronization reaches production readiness.

+---

+## Notes

+Today's work reinforced an important architectural principle:

+Implementation completion and operational validation are separate milestones.

+Although the WorkspaceSynchronizer implementation is largely complete, ComponentRegistry synchronization and graph synchronization remain unvalidated until full batch processing and repository reconciliation have been successfully executed.

+Project documentation has been updated to reflect implementation status separately from validation status.